[oclug] Router problem

 prevents me getting my connection working?

 This e-mail produced entirely under Linux.
-Absolutely NO M$ products
+Absolutely NO M$ products have been used.

 More information about the OCLUG